sloganking/8-Bit-Computer/Microcode/ReadMe.md

 # Microcode

-[Microcode.txt](./Microcode.txt) contains the microcode for the CPU's implemented instruction set
+[Microcode.txt](./Microcode.txt) contains the microcode for the CPU's implemented instruction set.
+Microinstructions may be written in any order, the micro assembler will take care of the rest.

 ## From Instructions
 Load data to the central bus.
 Only one from instruction should be activated per micro instruction.